dangrmous/gopdx/README.md

 gopdx -c (or -continuous) to run continuously, updating arrivals for favorite stops every 60 seconds

-####Version 0.1.16 Release notes:
+####Version 0.1.18 Release notes:
-* further improvements in resize in continuous mode
-* fixed resize bug in continuous mode
-* fixed bug in config that caused general gopdx outage
-* fixed -l mode after MapQuest breaking changes
+* stops.json file updated for MAX Orange line and other new stops

 ####A note about the favorites file:
 The favorites.json file can be edited directly or deleted entirely (if you'd like to start over).